mythril-forge/homebrew-classes/barbarian/totem-warrior/totem-warrior.md

 ### Bear
 You have additional resistance to fire, cold, lightning, thunder, acid, and poison damage while you are in a rage.

-Also while raging, You have advantage on Constitution saving throws, and you can roll 1d10 + 10 in place of your regular 1d20 whenever you make a Constitution ability check.
+Also while raging, You have advantage on Constitution Saving Throws, and you can roll 1d10 + 10 in place of your regular 1d20 whenever you make a Constitution Ability Check.

 The spirit of the bear makes you tough enough to stand up to any punishment.